Dumbest Things Criminals Do Online

 Criminal Lawyers are kept busy dealing with all kinds of crime, but these all fall under one of three categories.
 This is important because the type of crime committed depends on which sort of court the person will be tried under a magistrate’s court or the Supreme Court.

-Based on the legal advice provided by the criminal lawyers at Culshaw Miller, here are 3 types of criminal offences:
+Based on the legal advice provided by the criminal lawyers, here are 3 types of criminal offences:

 Summary or simple offences.
 These make up the majority of common offences and are defined as